nojronatron/markdown-toc/README.md

 ## Known Issues

 - If an H1 equivalent standard heading is not followed by a newline character, it will be ignored.
-In this case, a Linter should be used and the Markdown should be reformatted to meet minimum standard headings rules.
+In this case, a Linter should be used and the Markdown should be reformatted to force inclusion of end-of-line characters at the end of a document.
-- Markdown lines start start with a space, whether a header or following a header, may cause Create ToC to miss one or more headers.
-It is a good practice to use a Markdown Linter.
-Recommend setting a Linter to run automatically when saving the file to avoid this potentially surprising result.
+- Markdown lines that start with a space may cause Create ToC to miss one or more headers.
+Set your Markdown Linter config to run automatically when saving the file avoid this scenario.

 _Note_: See [GitHub Issues List](https://github.com/nojronatron/markdown-toc/issues) for the most current status.

 ## Development

-1. Development should be possible in Windows, Windows Subsystem for Linux or pure Linux (Ubuntu 22.x recommended) environment.
+1. Development is possible in Windows, WSL 2.x, or pure Linux (Ubuntu 22.x recommended).
 2. Fork this repo, clone, and create your development branch.
 3. `npm i` to install dependencies.
-4. `npm run vscodeTest` to execute existing unit tests.
+4. `npm run vscodeTest` to execute existing unit tests (Windows).
-5. Open `Run and Debug` in VSCode and click _Run Extension_ to interact in debug mode.
+5. Open `Run and Debug` in VSCode and click _Run Extension_ to interact in debug mode (Windows and Linux).
 Also, selecting _Extension Tests_ from the Run and Debug Configuration should run the tests similar to step 4.
-6. Commit changes, add unit tests, perform manual testing, and push code to create a new PR.
-Be sure to add Tasks completed, additional context, and link to an existing Issue this PR solves (if there isn't one, create it before generating a new PR).

-_Note_: Executing unit tests from shell might fail with an error 'failed to connect to the remote extension host server'.
+_Note_: Executing unit tests from a Windows or Linux shell might fail with an error 'failed to connect to the remote extension host server'.
 Following [Microsoft VSCode Issue# 187360](https://github.com/microsoft/vscode/issues/187360), delete `~.vscode-server` directory and child items and then restart VSCode.
-It might also be necessary to install additional Extensions (see `.vscode/extensions.json`), and set additional configuration settings (see `.vscode/settings.json`).
+It might also be necessary to take additional actions (see Note2 below).

-_Note2_: Executing unit tests in a WSL environment from shell might fail with an error 'Failed to connect to the bus: Failed to connect to socket /run/dbus/system_bus_socket: No such file or directory Exit code: SIGTRAP'.
+_Note2_: Executing unit tests in a WSL environment shell might fail with an error 'Failed to connect to the bus: Failed to connect to socket /run/dbus/system_bus_socket: No such file or directory Exit code: SIGTRAP'.
+Additionally, when building in GitHub Actions, there is no XServer (presumedly for displaying VSCode/electron UI) so the Action will fail to run tests.
 Because WSL does not boot-up Linux as it would in a fully-deployed system (e.g. hardware or virtual machine), there is no DBUS systemd/systemctl process running.
-Internet searches return fairly old references to this problem in WSL 1.x and mostly with other (not Ubuntu) distros, so it is not clear what the answer is.
+Internet searches return fairly old references to this problem in WSL 1.x and mostly with other (not Ubuntu) distros.
+The work-arounds for local testing are to use VSCode Run and Debug tool with the requisite configuration entries in `vscode/task.json` and `vscode/launch.json` when using Linux, or to use a Windows machine to execute `npm run test`.
+There are probably better work arounds and I will employ them in scripts and CI when they are discovered.

-_Note3_: Executing unit tests from within VSCode as described in step 5 above are working as of v0.2.1.
+_Note3_: Executing unit tests from within VSCode as described in step 5 above works as of v0.2.1.

 ## Release Notes

-This release adds the ability to detect both ATX and Alternate style level 1 and level 2 Headings.
-In both cases, the generated Table of Contents anchors link fragments to the headings in the markdown document.
+This release adds the ability to detect both Standard style and Alternate style level 1 and level 2 headings.
+In both cases, the generated Table of Contents anchors link fragments to the headings near the top of the existing markdown document.

 See [CHANGELOG.md](./CHANGELOG.md) for detailed release notes.